-My academic work focuses on two broad areas: American and Atlantic World literature through 1900 and New York City writing and culture from the Dutch colonial period to the present, with particular focus on music and art in the late 20th-century Downtown Scene.
-In the former area, I’m completing a book about seduction fiction in the early US, focusing primarily on the backstory for the 1797 novel The Coquette.
-In the latter area, I plan to write about New York in the age of Warhol (1962-87, more or less).
-Both projects were slowed by admin work and the pandemic, but both are still in motion.
+I have a Ph.D. in American and New England Studies from Boston University (2000) and am a literary and cultural historian.
+My academic work has long moved between two broad areas: early American literature (mostly before 1850) and New York City writing and culture, especially music and art in the late 20th-century Downtown Scene.
+In the former area, I’m completing a book about seduction fiction in the early US, focusing primarily on the backstory for the 1797 novel The Coquette, which I co-edited for Norton Criticals.
+In the latter area, I wrote the 33 1/3 volume on Television’s album Marquee Moon and am working on another book about New York in the age of Warhol (1962-87, more or less).

 This site exists primarily to archive information about my teaching, research, and professional writing.
 For several years I blogged regularly about New York literature, culture, and history at A History of New York (a.k.a.
-PWHNY) and about miscellaneous topics at The Great Whatsit, though both of those sites are on hiatus.
-I’m nominally on the editorial board of common-place, an online quarterly magazine about early American culture.
-Follow @_waterman on Twitter; Patell and Waterman are tweeting again at @pwhny.
-There’s a Tumblr too, kind of quiet.
-I joined Mastodon when things started to get crazy at Twitter: @_waterman@zirk.us.
-But I think I like Bluesky more: @waterman.bsky.social.
+PWHNY) and about miscellaneous topics at The Great Whatsit, though both of those sites are currently moribund.
+I used to tweet at @_waterman and @pwhny but I hate what that platform has become.
+You’re more likely to find me now on Bluesky: @waterman.bsky.social or on the comments boards at wfmu.org.
+I have an old Tumblr too, kind of quiet.
 I’m proud to say I’ve never used Facebook.
-I do use Instagram but I had it before FB bought it.
+I do use Instagram but I had it before Meta bought it.
+At NYUAD I hosted, for seven years, a weekly show called Research Paper Radio.
+Find its archives here.
 My favorite defunct social media are letters and mixtapes.
+Let me know if you’d like to be a guest at Record Club sometime?

 Contact information: